Unity-Technologies/DOTS-training-samples/README.md

 ## Sample Gallery

-*Expand the arrows for more details.*
+*Expand the arrows for more details about each sample.*

+---

 <details>
   <summary><strong>Ant Pheromones</strong>: Ants look for food and spread pheromones to influence the pathing of other ants</summary>